cooperkeenan/FlatFinder/README.md

 - Automated viewing and scheduling management.
 - Personalized flat recommendations using a recommendation algorithm.
 - Integrated communication with property listers.
-- High-quality property listings with mandatory details.
+- High-quality property listings with mandatory details

 ## Project Setup